The Practitioner’s Guide to Scaling Infrastructure as Code

 Continuous Integration helps us move through the Plan, Code, Build, Test, and Release stages.

-Continuous Delivery helps us move through the Deploy, Operate, and Monitor stages so that a member of the team can then press a button to smoothly deploy all of the changes to production.
+Continuous Delivery helps us move through the Deploy, Operate, and Monitor stages so that a team member can press a button to smoothly deploy all of the changes to production.

 Continuous Deployment is the same as Continuous Delivery, except it aims to completely automate deployment without even requiring manual intervention.
 Getting to this point requires a serious amount of trust in your pipeline and is a great goal to strive towards.